Hardhat-Enterprises/website/README.md

 Step 1: First, a user account needs to be opened using the free tier (Beginners).
 In this case, the login credentials are:
 Username: hardhatwebdev2024
 Email: s222340498@deakin.edu.au
-Password: <consult project lead>
+Password: <consult>
 Web app domain: hardhatwebdev2024.pythonanywhere.com

 Step 2: Launch the bash console.
 Run the command ‘git clone https://github.com/Hardhat-Enterprises/website.git’

-Step 3: Create a virtual environment using the command – ‘mkvirtualenv <virtual env name>’.
+Step 3: Create a virtual environment using the command – ‘mkvirtualenv <virtual environment name>’.
 The name of the virtual environment can be anything.
 Keeping it simple and short is recommended.
 In this case, I have used ‘venv’ as the environment name.

 Step 4: Once the virtual environment is created, the necessary tools and dependencies need to be installed in it using the command- ‘pip install -r requirements.txt’.
 This command will install all the necessary tools with the correct versions that are needed to launch the website.